 Course #: DES-03602

-Within the present postmodern condition the island has resurfaced in a new light.
-It has become operative in an age of rampant difference that has vested the concept of landscape with new meanings.
-Therefore it is no coincidence that a metaphor of multiple islands, conjured by a group of architects around O.M.Ungers in 1977, has been revisited in the past years: Inspired by the loose fabric of West Berlin the ,,Green Archipelago“ addressed issues of habitation, identity and place.
+Within the present postmodern condition the urban has itself been framed as a condition of landscape.
+Here the island resurfaces in a new light.
+It is no coincidence that a metaphor of multiple islands, conjured by a group of architects around O.M.Ungers in 1977, has been revisited in the past years: Inspired by the loose fabric of West Berlin the ,,Green Archipelago“ addressed issues of habitation, identity and place.
 Paradoxically, it was the notion of landscape that led Ungers to the reterritorialization of architecture during an era of urban and professional uncertainty.
-The island metaphor has since gained significance in the physical transformation of cities where the production of ,,themed“ difference increasingly dictates the performance of contemporary architecture.
+The island metaphor has since gained significance in the physical transformation of cities where the production of ,,themed“ difference dictates the performance of architecture.
+Islands become operative in an age of rampant difference that has vested the concept of landscape with new meanings.

 Against an historical and socioeconomic backdrop, the seminar will address authors, discourses and works.
 Not only will we investigate the spatial logic of design strategies, but also how various contexts have nurtured spatial metaphors.
-A special emphasis will be given to the Swiss context, including an investigation of the work of Basel multimedia artists Studer Van den Berg.
-Corresponding with the broad range of the course, the semester engages with readings from various fields.
+Given the broad range of the course, we will engage with readings from various fields.
 In an ongoing conversation, these texts will grant different perspectives onto architecture and landscape, as well as their public and consumption.
 Mandatory readings will be complemented by lectures, excursions and student presentations.